 - Ensure our site meets the needs of the user.

-If you do not want cookies to be stored on your computer, you can adjust your browser privacy settings.
+If you do not want cookies to be stored on your computer or mobile, if using the mobile application, then you can adjust your privacy settings.

 Users under the age of 18